ajay100/mdwguide/Student/Challenges/Challenge1/readme.md

 1. [Deploy SSIS Package](https://docs.microsoft.com/en-us/sql/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial?view=sql-server-ver15)

 ### Data Setup in Synapse
 For the first time setup only, you will need to execute the "Master Create.sql" script to populate all control tables before you execute the SSIS job.
-This is required and it only done on the initial setup.
-Additionally, execute the Reseed ETL Stored Procedure to rollback environment to original state before you load the data.
-The Reseed ETL Stored Procedure is your ability to rollback the database to it's original state.
-You will need to rerun this Stored proc before each run of the SSIS job.
+This is required and it is only done on the initial setup.
+After this is complete, you can run the SSIS job.
+For all subsequent runs after the initial setup, execute the Reseed ETL Stored Procedure only.
+This stored procedure will rollback the database to it's original state.

 ## Tips
 1. Determine your distribution column (HINT IDENTITY Column can not be your distribution key)